 Part of the plant’s processing system involves the use of evaporators from which exhaust gases are led to on-site steam boilers via a seawater scrubber.
 The scrubber is used to remove ammonia and other contaminants from the gases on a once-through basis.
 It is then returned to the sea via a pumped pipework system.
-The problem was that at times of high throughput the seawater temperature was coming very close to the allowed return temperature set by SEPA (Scottish Environmental Protection Agency).
+The problem was that at times of high throughput the seawater temperature was coming very close to the allowed return temperature.

 Simdean were briefed to look at ways of reducing the return temperature of the seawater during these periods of high throughput.